 No construction company owner likes to see their cash flow slow down.
 Spot factoring gives you a strong defense against cash flow issues and ensures you’re able to continue paying your bills and growing your business.

 At CapitalPlus we understand the construction business and how essential it is for you to have cash on hand.
 That’s why we offer spot factoring services in addition to our other construction factoring services.
 If you are in need of greater cash flow now, contact us today to see if spot factoring is right for you.
-We can get the process started and get you paid in as few as 72 hours.
+We can get the process started and get you paid in as little as 72 hours.